-Are you unsure of how to take care of it?
-Proper ostomy care requires knowledge about your current medical condition, as well as awareness of some basic tips.
+Are you unsure of how to take care of your ostomy?
+Proper ostomy care requires knowledge about your current medical condition and awareness of some basic ostomy care tips.

 Tips For Skin Care

 - Change your ostomy bag twice weekly.
 You should not use the same bag for more than seven days.